United States women's national field hockey team

-The United States women's national field hockey team, represents the United States in international field hockey.
-The team is currently coached by Anthony Farry.
+The United States women's national field hockey team represents the United States in international field hockey.
+The team is currently coached by David Passmore.
 It made its first international appearance in 1920 when a touring team visited England, coached by Constance M.K.
 Applebee.
-The team made several international appearances in the early 20th century, leading to the United States hosting the eighth International Federation of Women's Hockey Associations Tournament in 1963.
+The team made several international appearances in the early 20th century, leading to the United States hosting the 8th International Federation of Women's Hockey Associations Tournament in 1963.
 Once the IFWHA merged with its counterpart on the men's side, the United States' first appearance at an FIH-sanctioned tournament was the 1983 Women's Hockey World Cup in Kuala Lumpur, Malaysia, where the Americans ended up in sixth place.
 They have won bronze at the Los Angeles 1984 Summer Olympics and bronze at the 1994 World Cup.

 Olympics

 Los Angeles 1984 Olympics

 During the 1984 Summer Olympics, the team won their first international prize, a bronze medal.
 This happened after the Netherlands defeated Australia (2–0) in the final match of the round-robin tournament and Australia and the United States were left tied for third place with identical records: two wins, two losses, one draw, and nine goals scored and seven goals conceded.
-Following the Holland-Australia match, the United States players came down from the stands and competed with the Australians in a penalty shoot-out to decide the bronze medal.
-The US won the shootout (10–5) to claim America's first Olympic medal in women's field hockey.
+Following the Netherlands-Australia match, the United States players came down from the stands and competed with the Australians in a penalty shoot-out to decide the bronze medal.
+The U.S. won the shootout (10–5) to claim America's first Olympic medal in women's field hockey.